durai00/Guessing-game-project/README.md

 The game will also display the high scores list.
 You can choose to play again or quit the game.

+Music file:
+Add the music file in your folder before running the code

 Contributing:
 Contributions to this program are welcome!
 If you would like to contribute, please follow these guidelines: